Michael Scott (The Office): Biography

 Michael is irresponsible with his finances, and at one point is so heavily in debt he must take a second job as a telemarketer.
 Oscar, an office accountant, makes a chart of Michael's spending habits and chides him for spending too much money on things "nobody ever needs", such as multiple magic sets and professional bass fishing equipment.
-Eventually, Michael is forced to declare bankruptcy (which he thinks requires only standing up and shouting "I declare bankruptcy!").
+Eventually, Michael is forced to declare bankruptcy.

 Due to his lack of common sense, Michael is often the butt of jokes.
 He is quick to take offense when wronged and his response is often disproportionate to the harm he suffers.
 Similarly, when he unintentionally offends people, he is remorseful and apologizes; the most notable example is in "Gay Witch Hunt", when he cries after realizing his use of the term "faggy" hurt Oscar's feelings.
 Even though he is often oblivious to criticism, derision and sarcasm, there are limits to his patience—for example, when he demands professional respect from Stanley Hudson in "Did I Stutter?", and defends Holly against the staff's criticism in "Business Ethics".

 In "The Meeting", it is shown that Michael does not always consider his employees' success, or even his own, when he sabotages Jim with a bad recommendation, mistakenly believing Jim's promotion would lead to Michael's firing.
 He does, however, concede to a co-managerial position with Jim to avoid losing him.

 A hopeless romantic, Michael has had several romantic relationships, most notably with executive Jan, who becomes so domineering that he ends their relationship.
 He eventually settles down with Holly, who shares his sense of humor and "gets him".
 He eventually quits Dunder Mifflin and moves to Boulder, Colorado to help Holly care for her ailing parents.
 In unseen events, they marry and have four children.